SifisoSithole/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c - This program prints exactly "Programming is like building a multilingual puzzle", followed by anew line.
 It uses the puts function.

+5-printf.c - This program prints with proper grammar, but the outcome is a piece of art.
+It uses printf